ucsb-ds/pl-dev-team/lab/jpa03.md

 * Ask during class on `#help-lecture-discussion`

+## Step 6: Enable Link to Swagger

+You may have noticed two extra links on your localhost version of the app:
+* `H2-Console` is a link that is typically only available when running on localhost.
+It provides access to database features for the database that is used when we run on localhost, which uses software called H2.

-## Step 6: Add link to running app to your README.md file
+## Step 7: Add link to running app to your README.md file

 At the top of your README.md, you'll find this: